astonjones/docpross/README.md

 ## Getting started

+## Updated Azure services development

+This repo uses aws s3, so you will need to set your config file up in your user file setting
+- This could possibly switch to having the access key accessible in the app via env variables...
+TBD

 # Run locally

 - You will need to get the proper environment variables of course and populate the .env file